cloudant-labs/express-cloudant/readme.md

 ## Configuration

-Express-Cloudant uses a `config.js` file to store credentials and the like.
-A sample one comes in the repo as `config.js.example`.
+Express-Cloudant uses a `.env` file to store credentials and the like.
+A sample one comes in the repo as `env.example`.
 Copy it and customize it by running this:

-    cp config.js.example config.js
+    cp env.example .env

-Now edit `confi.js`.
-It'd ignored by git, so you won't accidentally commit it.
+Now edit `.env` with your Cloudant credentials.
+It's ignored by git, so you won't accidentally commit it.

 ## Running